plmcdowe/Cisco-and-EEM/README.md

       #tclsh
       (tcl)#info patchlevel
       ```
-   - *:exclamation: Using TCL in 4.0 applets is the recommended method, over TCL.sh scripts, which is an older TCL version that is no longer being updated.*
+   - *:exclamation: Using TCL in EEM 4.0 is recommended over TCL.sh scripts, which uses no longer updated TCL versions.*
-      It is possible to still use TCL.sh safely and effectively, you just need to ensure that you reference sufficiently old documentation.
+      It is possible to still use TCL.sh safely and effectively,
+      you just need to ensure that you reference sufficiently old documentation.
    - TCL is written directly within an applet with `action` steps.

 - **EEM Policy** `(config)#event manager policy PolicyFile.tcl`**:**
    - Unlike applets, policies reference a TCL file stored in the device.
    - You have to register the user policy directory that contains `.tcl` policy files with event manager server.